Singapore slings? Taking on Alibaba, Amazon launches Prime Now in the city state

 "But Prime Now across Indonesia or across Thailand that will remain a distant reality given the logistical challenges."

-Reporting by Aradhana Aravindan; Editing by Clara Ferreira-Marques
+Editing by Clara Ferreira-Marques and Lincoln Feast